makefu/energydb/README.md

 - simplejson (pip install simplejson)
 - pystashe (Mustache for python), currently a fork which fixes inner contexts from http://github.com/rafaelcv/pystache
+- markdown (pip install markdown) for genrating html from this README

 Help me!
 ========